 The Planning Process

-The Comprehensive Plan rewrite started in mid-2018 and has been continuing in 2020.
-The rewrite process has two major phases:
+The Comprehensive Plan rewrite started in mid-2018 and was completed in July 2020.
+The rewrite process had two major phases:

 - Phase I: (completed December 2018) Comprehensive Plan Visioning Process – In this phase, the community was involved in identifying the core values, vision, and goals for Thornton’s future.

-- Phase II: (currently underway) Comprehensive Plan Technical Document Update – The rewrite of Thornton’s Comprehensive Plan document is the focus of Phase II.
-This phase incorporates the outcomes of the visioning process as well as ongoing engagement with the community.
+- Phase II: (completed July 2020) Comprehensive Plan Technical Document Update – The rewrite of Thornton’s Comprehensive Plan document was the focus of Phase II.
+This phase incorporated the outcomes of the visioning process as well as ongoing engagement with the community.